-We are stewards of Cook Island Government assets and we use all money and resources in a way that delivers the best value for money and builds trust with the people we serve.
-The Ministry is open and transparent in the way we operate and make decisions, and we act with integrity and in accordance with the law at all times.
+We are stewards of Cook Island Government assets, and we use all money and resources in a way that delivers the best value for money and builds trust with the people we serve.
+The Ministry is open and transparent in how we operate and make decisions, and we act with integrity and in accordance with the law at all times.

-Our employees are a key determinant to our success and are often the "face" of the Ministry to customers and stakeholders.
-Maintaining a well-trained, well-qualified workforce is a critical function of both individual managers and directors as a whole.
+Our employees are key determinants of our success and are often the "face" of the Ministry to customers and stakeholders.
+Maintaining a well-trained, well-qualified workforce is a critical function of individual managers and directors.

-The Ministry values a positive, inclusive culture and we work together towards common goals.
-Our behaviours guide us in how we work and interact with others, and help us to strive for excellence.
+The Ministry values a positive, inclusive culture and collaborates toward common goals.
+Our behaviours guide how we work and interact with others and help us to strive for excellence.
 We act in a way that builds trust and values individual contributions.

-- The Ministry aims to maximise returns on our assets, so it has a low to moderate appetite for taking opportunity risks to increase returns from our assets and lower costs. - The Ministry will only accept a low to moderate level of risk that will affect staff performance and engagement where considerable gain can be made to the Ministry as a high-performance organisation and give effect to our organisational strategy.
+- The Ministry aims to maximise returns on our assets, so it has a low to moderate appetite for taking opportunity risks to increase returns from our assets and lower costs. - The Ministry will only accept a low to moderate level of risk that will affect staff performance and engagement, where considerable gain can be made to the Ministry as a high-performance organisation and affect our organisational strategy. - The Ministry has no appetite for risks that will compromise our people's health, safety, and wellbeing or cause harm to them, including staff, customers, and our community.

-- The Ministry has no appetite for risks that will compromise the health, safety and wellbeing of, or cause harm to, our people, including staff, customers and our community. - The Ministry a very low appetite of discrimination, bias, bullying or unfair treatment of individuals or groups.
+The Ministry has a very low appetite for discrimination, bias, bullying or unfair treatment of individuals or groups.
 We're comfortable to be ourselves at work.